phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 47613
+#Total Number of Tweets: 130129
-#Number of Trump Tweets: 31987
+#Number of Clinton Tweets: 48831
-#Number of Sanders Tweets: 25364
+#Number of Trump Tweets: 32508
-#Number of Rubio Tweets: 9984
+#Number of Sanders Tweets: 25647
-#Number of Carson Tweets: 7074
+#Number of Rubio Tweets: 10150
-#Number of Bush Tweets: 5766
+#Number of Carson Tweets: 7161
-#Total Number of Tweets:
+#Number of Bush Tweets: 5833
 ---
 ---